Barossa and Light Herald

-The Herald (also styled as Barossa Herald, Barossa and Light Herald, or Barossa & Light Herald) is a weekly newspaper published in Tanunda, South Australia.
+The Herald (also styled as Barossa Herald, Barossa and Light Herald, or Barossa & Light Herald) was a weekly newspaper published in Tanunda, South Australia.
 With its earliest beginnings in 1860, it has been published under the Herald banner since 2005.
-It was later sold to Rural Press, previously owned by Fairfax Media, but now an Australian media company trading as Australian Community Media.
+It was later sold to Rural Press, previously owned by Fairfax Media, later an Australian media company trading as Australian Community Media.
+The Herald appeared to cease on 8 April 2020.

 History

 The Barossa and Light Herald began publication on 10 May 1951 after Leslie Tilbrook (who had owned the Kapunda Herald since September 1923) sold the newspaper.
 A new publication was then created by the merger of: